Medically reviewed by Drugs.com. Last updated on Nov 8, 2022.

 Liver enzymes should be measured prior to initiating treatment with AVANDIA.
 Therapy with AVANDIA should not be initiated if the patient exhibits clinical evidence of active liver disease or increased serum transaminase levels (ALT >2.5X upper limit of normal at start of therapy).
 After initiation of AVANDIA, liver enzymes should be monitored periodically per the clinical judgment of the healthcare professional.
-[See Warnings and Precautions (5.6) and Clinical Pharmacology (12.3).]
+[See Warnings and Precautions (5.5), Clinical Pharmacology (12.3).]

 Data are insufficient to recommend pediatric use of AVANDIA [see Use in Specific Populations (8.4)].

 - Drug images